Lecture | LUCIS What's New?! Series

 About Mònica Colominas Aparicio

 Minorities in the Iberian Peninsula are central in Mònica Colominas Aparicio's research.
 Mònica’s PhD thesis at the University of Amsterdam (Department of History, European Studies and Religious Studies) dealt with the religious polemics against Christianity and Judaism by Muslims living in its Christian territories.
 She discussed how these Muslims, known as Mudejars and Moriscos, used polemics to build their identity as Muslims and to preserve the cohesion of their communities within a Christian-majority context.
 In 2016 she became a postdoc and a research scholar at the Max Planck Institute for the History of Science in Berlin, as well as a core member of the Max-Planck inter-institutional project Convivencia: Iberian to Global Dynamics, 500-1750.
 While in this project, she also became a VENI postdoctoral researcher at the University of Amsterdam.
-She recently joined the Faculty of Theology and Religious Studies as a Rosalind Franklin Fellow.
+She recently joined the Faculty of Theology and Religious Studies at Groningen University as a Rosalind Franklin Fellow.